-And super insufferable, especially considering that the I am not breaking the mold with my holiday giving.
+And super insufferable, especially considering that I am not breaking the mold with my holiday giving.
 I am giving what is socially acceptable in my circles.
-My kids will not be going to school and hearing that other kids got more than the.
+My kids will not be going to school and hearing that other kids got more than them.
 They will be receiving pretty much the same as most kids in their class, most kids that they hang out with.
-I am not going to be showing up empty-handed to a place where I am expected to bring something.
-And most crucially, I AM NOT GIVING UP SOMETHING THAT IS IMPORTANT TO ME.

-For many people, holiday gift giving is IMPORTANT to them.
-Its what they know, its what they do, its what is socially acceptable in their situations.
-If it is important to THEM, then it doesn’t really matter if its important to ME.
+For many people, holiday gift-giving is IMPORTANT.
+It’s what they know; it’s what they do; it’s what is socially acceptable in their situations.
+So if it is important to THEM, it doesn’t really matter if it’s important to ME.

-There are other things that are important to me that I am sure other people would laugh at.
-We just spend a nice amount of money on the Four Species for Sukkot.
+Other things are important to me that I am sure other people would laugh at.
+For example, we spend a nice amount of money on the Four Species for Sukkot.
 That may seem like a laughable waste of money to most of you reading this.
-To me, its as important as anything else and I would go into debt (if I had to) for that.
+But, to me, it’s as important as anything else, and I would go into debt (if I had to) for that.

 Please don’t throw out the baby with the bathwater.
-Don’t disregards advice from people who value different things than you, who think that different things are important.
-There are many great people giving great advice- as long as you tailor it to your specific circumstances.
+Don’t disregard advice from people who value different things than you, who think that different things are important.
+Many great people are giving great advice- as long as you tailor it to your specific circumstances.

 So whether its holiday gifts, religious items, private school, Quinceaneras, Bar Mitzvahs, and anything else I can’t even think of:

 Spend money on what is IMPORTANT and don’t waste money on what is NOT IMPORTANT… to YOU!